Gayware64/Nyrion/README.md

 - -Web Browser via Command line

--

 - Minimum Requirements
 - Windows 7 or Higher
 - Linux (Any Distro)
-- Might work on MacOS
+- MacOS is not offically supported but it might work
 - Tkinter for Nyrion 1.2.2 and up.